ckarwin/cosi-data-challenges/README.md

     - Background includes the Galactic diffuse continuum for the first time.
   - New methods in both MEGAlib and cosipy to account for Earth occultation with a non-zenith pointing.
   - First time including polarization.
+  - Numerous improvements to cosipy:
+    - First version of source injector.
+    - New implementation of Earth occultation in detector response.
+    - First polarization tools.
     - New methods to estimate the background for continuum sources, line sources, and transient sources.
+    - Refinements and furhter developments of imaging class.
+    - New Extended source response class.
 ## Useful Reference Guides

 ## Citing